Libensemble/libensemble/docs/platforms/theta.rst

 Balsam_ is an ALCF Python utility for coordinating and executing workflows of computations on systems like Theta.
-Balsam can stage in tasks to a database hosted on a MOM node and submit these tasks dynamically to the compute nodes. libEnsemble can also be submitted to Balsam for centralized execution on a compute-node.
-At this point, libEnsemble can then submit tasks to Balsam through libEnsemble's Balsam job-controller for execution on additional allocated nodes.
+Balsam can stage in tasks to a database hosted on a MOM node and submit these tasks dynamically to the compute nodes. libEnsemble can also be submitted to Balsam for centralized execution on a compute-node. libEnsemble can then submit tasks to Balsam through libEnsemble's Balsam job-controller for execution on additional allocated nodes.

 Load the Balsam module with::